alebremu/proteomics-sample-metadata/docs/sdrf.rst

 Some important notes:

 - Each characteristics name in the column header SHOULD be a CV term from the EFO ontology.
-For example, the header _characteristics[organism]_ corresponds to the ontology term Organism.
+For example, the header :guilabel:`characteristics[organism]` corresponds to the ontology term Organism.

 - Multiple values (columns) for the same characteristics term are allowed in SDRF-Proteomics.
 However, it is RECOMMENDED not to use the same column in the same file.
 If you have multiple phenotypes, you can specify what it refers to or use another more specific term, e.g. "immunophenotype".